askap-vast/dstools/README.md

 ### Dependencies ###

-`DStools` is built on top of `CASA 6.6.5` for the majority of tasks, and also uses `miriad` for pre-processing and calibration of ATCA observations.
-Make sure these tools are installed on your system:
+`DStools` uses `miriad` for pre-processing and calibration of ATCA observations, and `WSclean` for imaging and model insertion.
+Make sure these tools are installed on your system for:

-* `CASA 6.6.5`
 * `miriad`
+* `WSclean 3.5`

 ### Installation / Configuration ###